smartinternz02/SI-GuidedProject-526653-1688106042/README.md

 <br>

 We have tried to consolidate work in the best possible manner.
 And we have also tried to give references and credits to the resources we have used wherever necessary.
-And as instructed instead of uploading zip files we have uploaded text file containing the google drive link of the required folders.
 In case of any  unchecked error, we apologize for it.
 We would like to thank Smart Bridge for giving this opportunity to explore and expand our skill set.